 Space Rock Mystery: Where Did the Fukang Meteorite Come From?

 The Fukang Meteorite was discovered near the town of Fukang in Xinjiang, an autonomous region in the northwestern part of China.
 The meteorite was discovered in 2000 by an anonymous hiker.
 This hiker is said to have often stopped on a giant rock to have his lunch.
-He had been curious as to the type of rock, which seemed metallic and had crystals in it, that he had been resting on all this while.
-Therefore, in 2000, the man decided to break some pieces of the rock off, and had them send to the United States, where it was confirmed that the sample he had sent was from a meteorite.
+He became curious about the type of rock, which seemed metallic and had crystals in it, that he had been resting on.
+The man decided to break some pieces of the rock off, and had them send to the United States, where it was confirmed that the sample he had sent was from a meteorite.

 - Falling Stars and Black Stone: Humanity’s Worship of Meteorites